Better Instruction-Following Through Minimum Bayes Risk: MBR Inference

 We find that MBR decoding consistently outperforms BoN decoding across all selected judge models.
-This difference is especially large for the JudgeLM models and for Llama3-70b-Instruct, where BoN fails to significantly improve on greedy decoding.
+This difference is especially large for the JudgeLM models and for Llama-3-70b-Instruct, where BoN fails to significantly improve on greedy decoding.
 One explanation for this discrepancy is that our LLM judges are insufficiently good at reference-free evaluation for BoN decoding to be effective.
 This idea is supported by prior studies comparing reference-free and reference-based evaluation, which consistently show that reference-free methods tend to underperform, even when using strong judge models like GPT-4 \citep{ye2024flaskfinegrainedlanguagemodel, kim2024prometheus, zheng2023judging}.
 Another explanation is that MBR decoding provides a smoothing effect that arises from our use of expected utility in place of utility point estimates for output selection, tying back to our hypothesis that selecting ``high-consensus'' outputs yields significant benefit.
 This averaging process reduces the impact of individual mistakes made by the imperfect LLM judge, thereby providing for a more stable and reliable measure of quality.
 We leave further exploration of these ideas to future work.

-Notably, in Table \ref{tab:mbr_vs_bon}, MBR performance improves by scaling the size of the LLM judge, with Prometheus-2-8x7B outperforming Prometheus-2-7B and JudgeLM-33b outperforming JudgeLM-7b.
+Notably, in Table \ref{tab:mbr_vs_bon}, MBR performance improves by scaling the size of the LLM judge, with Prometheus-2-8x7B outperforming Prometheus-2-7B, JudgeLM-33b outperforming JudgeLM-7b, and Llama-3-70b-Instruct outperforming Llama-3-8b-Instruct.
 This suggests that improving the LLM judge utility metric directly improves MBR decoding performance and that MBR decoding will benefit as newer and better LLM judges are developed.